-Initial claims for state unemployment benefits dropped 29,000 to a seasonally adjusted 469,000, the Labor Department said Thursday, in line with market expectations.
+Initial claims for state unemployment benefits dropped 29,000 to a seasonally adjusted 469,000, the Labor Department said on Thursday, in line with market expectations.

 Separately, a trade group said pending sales of previously owned homes dropped 7.6 percent in January to their lowest since March last year.
 Analysts had expected a 1 percent rise.